 - Only buy from sustainable clothing companies.
 The fashion industry is one of the worst perpetrators of greenhouse gas emissions.
 Last year, it produced 92 million tons of waste, consumed more than 1.5 trillion liters of water, and contributed chemical pollution and CO2 emissions.
 Slow fashion is becoming more popular, but the cost is still inaccessible to most people.
 All that said, I want to commit to only purchasing sustainable garments, like those from Backbeat Co and Elizabeth Suzann.

 - Eat sustainably.
 For me, this means cutting out most meat, growing my own produce, and shopping as locally as possible.
-By the end of 2021, I’d like all of the meat I consume to come from businesses who focus on environmental sustainability and wildlife stewardship, like Lummi Island Wild’s salmon does with salmon and other seafood.
+By the end of 2021, I’d like all of the meat I consume to come from businesses who focus on environmental sustainability and wildlife stewardship.
+[Slight update here, I used to link only to Lummi Island Wild in this post, as that’s who I have used most often for salmon and halibut, but I have been made aware recently that there are others who practice sustainably and I don’t want to edge them out.
+I’ll link here instead to Quality Seafood Delivery Salmon, which is how I found Lummi in the first place.]
 I’m also in the process of planting my own vegetable garden.
 I don’t know how much this tiny patch of land will contribute to my diet, but I think it’s worth the effort.
 Plus, I am lucky to live in a part of the world that has year-round farmers markets.
 Shopping local supports small businesses and contributes to the local economy.
 This is my effort to divest from industrial agriculture.

 - Reduce at-home energy consumption.
 This is a tough one for many Humanists to follow.
 We know that individual people are not responsible for the wildly unsustainable energy consumption in this world.
 Still, we can do our part to reduce personal emissions.
 I plan to unplug idle electronics, switch all my bulbs to LEDs, and only use climate-control appliances, like heaters and air conditioners, when absolutely necessary.